Hear the show in RealAudio

 (Ocora 1993)

-Quarteto Candelaria Ay Ki Redasi Riba Dempel:
+Quarteto Candelaria Ay Ki Redasi Favoriting Riba Dempel:

 Popular Dance Music of Curaçao